daniestevez/gr-satellites/README.md

 You must start the software TNC first and the run the `.py` script or the `.grc` file for `kiss_submitter`.

+## Submitting telemetry to HIT severs (LilacSat, BY70-1, etc.)

+It is also possible to use the flowgraphs in gr-satellites to submit telemetry to the Harbin Institute of Technology servers using `proxy_publish.py` in `gr-lilacsat/examples/proxy_publish`.
+To enable this, you must open the flowgraphs in `gnuradio-companion` and enable the "Socket PDU" block (usually on the lower right corner of the flowgraph).
+This block is disabled by default because when it is enabled the flowgraph won't run unless `proxy_publish.py` is running.
+Also see [this information](http://lilacsat.hit.edu.cn/?p=559) about how to set the proper ports in `proxy_publish.py`.

 ## Hints for receiving different modes